Derngineer/flaskapi_assessment/README.md

  NB: request should be in post, web pages will not load, use post man or specialised app

-Navigate to postman, under Body choose raw and set request data in json format as follows
+Navigate to postman, under Body choose raw and set request data in json format as follows, while using "add/" end point

 	{
 	 "x": 20,